arborchurch/arbor-web/site/content/sunday-services/worship/index.md

 weight: 20
 ---

-We also deeply appreciate the privilege of worshiping together!
+We deeply appreciated the privilege of worshiping together!